c4deszes/bike-rotor-sensor/software/docs/reqs/signals.rst

     - 1-65535: speed in pulse per seconds

 .. req-sw:: Speed state
+    :id: REQ_SW_SIGNAL_GLOBAL_SPEED_STATE

+    - Ok (0)
+    - Slow response
+    - Unreliable 1
+    - Error

+.. req-sw:: Channel speed state
-    :id: REQ_SW_SIGNAL_SPEED_STATE
+    :id: REQ_SW_SIGNAL_CHANNEL_SPEED_STATE

     The speed state shall have the following values:

-    - Off (0) - when the corresponding output stage is off
-    - Ok/Forward (1) - when the output channel is fine and a valid speed signal is available
+    - Ok (0) - when the output channel is fine and a valid speed signal is available
     -
-    - Sensor warning (3) - when the speed sensor reports back a measurement warning (airgap)
+    - Sensor warning (2) - when the speed sensor reports back a measurement warning (airgap)
-    - Speed unreliable (4) - when the speed signal is inconsistent
+    - Speed unreliable (3) - when the speed signal is inconsistent
-    - Sensor error (5) - when the speed sensor reports back a measurement error or no data is available
+    - Sensor error (4) - when the speed sensor reports back a measurement error or no data is available
+    - Output open (5) - when the output channel has no sensor connected
     - Output shorted/error (6) - when the output channel is shorted or generally has a physical error
-    - Output open (7) - when the output channel has no sensor connected
+    - Off (7) - when the corresponding output stage is off

+    The values here also denote priority, the highest being the output turned off, the idea being that lower values correspond to a usable speed signal while high ones above sensor error mean that the speed is incorrect.

 .. req-sw:: Wheel slip signal
     :id: REQ_SW_SIGNAL_WHEEL_SLIP